IETF-OPS-DIR/Review-Template/opsdir-review-template.md

 Thank you for your work on this document.
-Please address these comments or contact me for clarification.
+Please address these comments or feel free to contact me for clarification.